How to Use an Air Hammer (Step-by-Step Guide)

 Well, that depends on the task.

 If you plan to use the air hammer continuously for a long period, you might need an air compressor.
-For instance, Trow and Holden air hammers require a considerable amount of air supply.
+For instance, Trow and Holden air hammers require considerable air supply.
 These air hammers require 90-100 PSI of air pressure.
 So, having an air compressor at home is not the worst idea.

-Easy Steps to Get started with Your Air Hammer
+Easy Steps to Get Started with Your Air Hammer

 Step 1 – Pick the Right Chisel/Hammer Bit